Mandelbrot set image very small Mohammed.Amin.com

 2. "The Economist" newspaper.

-In retirement I still regularly find myself giving advice to younger people on career progression.
-However they are now in a variety of industries, both financial and non-financial.
 Nevertheless the career issues they face are fundamentally the same as at PricewaterhouseCoopers.
 For example if your speciality is computing, you can rise to a particular level simply by being skilled at writing code and understanding the computer software being used.
 However in most organisations to occupy a senior position you need the same knowledge of commercial life and politics (understood in the widest sense) mentioned above.
 It is not sufficient to simply be good at your technical specialism.

 In most cases the people that I advise do not have enough time to read "The Financial Times" daily.
 Also, much of the cover price represents payment for the financial market data in the newspaper which few people need.
 Accordingly I invariably recommend reading "The Economist".